 Sugar Dust Puts Producer in Sticky Situation

-The customer was having trouble collecting the sugar dust produced by the material handling system in the production process.
+The customer was having trouble collecting the sugar dust produced by the material handling system in their production process.
 The humid environment caused the sugar particles to become sticky, causing it to cling to the media, preventing the captured particles from being pulsed off.
 Since sugar is a combustible dust, the risk of explosion was a factor that needed to be considered.
-The dry collector would require additional devices to safely handle the sugar dust.
-The company needed the process to run continuously and could not afford the downtime required for frequent filter change out.
+Dry collector would require additional devices to safely handle the sugar dust.
+The company needed the process to run continuously and could not afford the down-time required for frequent filter change-out.

-The use of water as a collection medium makes the RotoClone® W inherently explosion resistant and was therefore the perfect choice for the customer.
+The use of water as a collection medium makes the RotoClone® W inherently explosion resistant and therefore, the perfect choice for the customer.
 With water as the primary collection medium and the absence of a fabric filter medium, the high air humidity was not an issue.
-This unit excels at collecting sticky dusts and the constant supply of water, coupled with the centrifugal action of the impeller, means that slurry build-up in the unit is avoidable.
+This unit excels at collecting sticky dusts and the constant supply of water, coupled with the centrifugal action of the impeller, slurry build-up in the unit is avoidable.

 The installed RotoClone® W was able to capture the sugar particles produced by the material handling system, reducing the risk of explosion without other costly devices.
-The unit is also able to run continuously, minimising maintenance downtime for the plant.
+The unit is also able to run continuously, minimizing maintenance down-time for the plant.
 Additionally, the company was able to use the sugary waste water generated by the unit in other processes in their facility.